IamNator/go-flow/README.md

 **Flow ergonomics**
 - YAML templates with rich random-data helpers
-- Save/export variables, reuse across steps
+- Save/export variables, reuse across steps (exports only write files when data exists, otherwise they stay in-memory)
 - Assertions on HTTP status, DB rows, and more

 **Productivity boosts**